 - Hate speech (attacks based on a person’s race, religion, gender, ethnicity, sexual orientation, disability, etc);

-- If you see any of the aforementioned behaviours, you can report it to Community Moderators or Admins by messaging them on Discord, using the Complaint Form in the Discord #welcome Channel, or by messaging RD2LBot on Discord.
+- If you see any of the aforementioned behaviours, you can report it to Community Moderators or Admins by messaging them on Discord.

 - These conduct rules apply to both official games and Discord.